 In the past 50 years, the deterioration of nature has been driven by the different causes we have mentioned earlier.

 You may ask, why is it so important?
 Organisms interact with each other.
-The decline of a single species can and will trigger a loss on the broader ecosystem.
+The decline of a single species can and will trigger a loss in the broader ecosystem.
 You may have seen news about the threat of extinction to our bees.
 Without pollinating bees, basic processes such as breathing will become harder.

 The Relationship Of Business to Biodiversity Loss